 Words alone count for a mere 7% of an individual’s laughter power.

 To put this in perspective, this is much like trying to paint a portrait using a paper clip.

-It can be done — but is hard and will take a very long time.
+It can be done — but it’s hard and will take a very long time.

 Joke formulas represent an after-the-fact description or definition of sentence structures that have been identified as having generated laughter.

 But here is the hard, cold reality using just a few examples…